M31 Capital · Research Brief · February 2026

 On-Chain Standards Body

-Independent, decentralized standards organization operating on blockchain — supplement testing, device validation, practitioner credentialing, protocol development, vendor approval.
+Independent, decentralized standards organization operating on blockchain: supplement testing, device validation, practitioner credentialing, protocol development, vendor approval.
 All records immutable and transparent.
-Staffed by functional medicine doctors, integrative practitioners, researchers, pharmacologists, and patient advocates.
 Standards evolve based on evidence, not politics or industry capture.

 Layer 7 — Sovereignty